British PM warns Russia could face asset freezes, travel bans

 “If the talks don’t get under way and if the talks don’t make rapid progress, then we move to the second stage which is asset freezes and travel bans and that again could happen relatively quickly if progress isn’t made,” he said.

-He said that if Russia went further into Ukraine or attempted to further destabilise its neighbour, there would be far-reaching economic consequences for Russia.
-(Reporting by Sarah Young and Julia Fioretti, writing by Guy Faulconbridge, editing by Stephen Addison.)
+He said that if Russia went further into Ukraine or attempted to further destabilize its neighbor, there would be far-reaching economic consequences for Russia.

+Reporting by Sarah Young and Julia Fioretti, writing by Guy Faulconbridge, editing by Stephen Addison.